cabljac/firebase-extensions/extensions/secure-callable-api-proxy/PREINSTALL.md

 - **Enforce App Check (`ENFORCE_APP_CHECK`)**: Specifies whether App Check should be enforced for function calls to ensure that only authorized apps can make requests.
 The default value is "No."

+- **HTTP Method (HTTP_METHOD)**: The HTTP method to use when making requests to the target API.
+Options include GET, POST, PUT, PATCH, DELETE, HEAD, and OPTIONS.
+The default value is "GET."

+- **HTTP Headers (HTTP_HEADERS)**: A stringified JSON object specifying custom headers to include in the HTTP requests made by the extension.
+Each header should be a key-value pair, where the key is the header name and the value is the header value.

+- **HTTP Body (HTTP_BODY)**: The body content to include in the HTTP requests made by the extension.
+This should be a valid JSON string.

 ## Advanced usage: Config Document Path

 The optional parameter `Config Document Path` specifies the path to a Firestore document that contains configuration settings for the API proxy.
 The configuration document allows you to dynamically define the request structure and behavior for the proxy without reconfiguring the extension.